hfboyce/tableau_course/_sources/things_to_know/what.md

 1. Create a choropleth graph.
 1. Recognize best practices in visualization design.
 1. Adjust titles, axes and background plot formatting.
-1. Modify titles of figures.
 1. Choose appropriate color schemes for different visualizations.
 1. Use Tableau and custom color schemes.
+1. Creates groups and sets from existing fields.
-1. Create shapes in Tableau.
+1. Create a Tableau story.
-1. Selectively highlight and annotate data with color and text.
 1. Craft engaging narratives for your visualizations.
-1. Use advanced Tableau Techniques to amplify your dashboards.
+1. Edit, format and add tooltips to existing worksheets.
+1. Create shapes in Tableau. (if time)